oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname_label` - (Optional) Deprecated.
 Instead use `hostnameLabel` in [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/).
 If you provide both, the values must match.
 * `image` - (Optional) Deprecated.
 Use `sourceDetails` with [InstanceSourceViaImageDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/requests/InstanceSourceViaImageDetails) source type instead.
 If you specify values for both, the values must match.
+* `instance_configuration_id` - (Optional) The OCID of the Instance Configuration containing instance launch details.
+Any other fields supplied in this instance launch request will override the details stored in the Instance Configuration for this instance launch.
 * `instance_options` - (Optional) (Updatable) Optional mutable instance options
 	* `are_legacy_imds_endpoints_disabled` - (Optional) (Updatable) Whether to disable the legacy (/v1) instance metadata service endpoints.
 Customers who have migrated to /v2 should set this to true for added security.
 Default is false.
 * `ipxe_script` - (Optional) This is an advanced option.